steguiosaur/nvole/.github/README.md

 ### Language Server Installation

-This config uses [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) to manage Language Server configurations.
+This config uses [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) to manage language server protocol.
 To install language servers, type `:Mason` in command mode and look for the language server that suits your needs.

-> There were several Language Servers that will automatically install.
+> There will be several language servers which automatically install.
-To disable, goto `~/.config/nvim/lua/nvole/plugins/lsp/lspconfig.lua` and edit the listed servers.
+Go to `~/.config/nvim/lua/nvole/plugins/lsp/mason.lua` to edit or disable the listed servers.

-Add the installed server on `ensure_installed` table on `~/.config/nvim/lua/nvole/plugins/lsp/mason.lua`.
+Add new servers in `~/.config/nvim/lua/nvole/plugins/lsp/lspconfig.lua`.

 ## :nut_and_bolt: Troubleshoot

 ### Mason ERROR Log: `Current platform is unsupported` in Termux

-The config does not guarantee several Language Server or other tooling to work on `aarch64` architecture.
+The config does not guarantee several Language Server or other tooling to work on `ARM 64` architecture.
 Manual server installation is needed to make LSP work.
 We'll take `clangd` and `rust-analyzer` as an example:

-- Install `clangd` using node package manager (requires `nodejs`): `npm install clangd`
+- Install `clangd` using node package manager (requires `nodejs`): `npm i -g clangd`
-- Install `rust-analyzer` using the built-in package manager: `apt install rust-analyzer`
+- Install `rust-analyzer` using the built-in package manager: `sudo apt install rust-analyzer`

-In some cases, the binary is not available on any package managers.
+In some cases, the executable is not available on any package managers.
 The alternative option for this is to clone the language server repository and compile the said server before adding it to `$PATH`.